 After you’ve done your best to edit your work, the best way to further improve your story is to get someone else to read it and give you their constructive feedback.
 Doesn’t matter if they’re a family member, friend, or professional editor – just so long as they’re willing to be critical and you are open to addressing shortcomings.
 You need to know what’s wrong with your story so you can fix it.

 Remember, the editing process needs to address technical aspects, such as formatting, spelling, grammar, and so on, as well as aspects of the story itself, such as plot, characters, dialogue, pacing, and theme.
 Using film production software programs (such as Celtx) can help you keep track of these aspects of filmmaking.

 Once you’ve made the necessary changes, it’s time to get feedback again.
 Repeat this process until you’re sure your story is the best it can be.
-Only then should you think about submitting it to producers, agents, screenplay competitions, or posting it to script-sharing sites.
+Only then should you think about submitting it to producers, executive producers, agents, screenplay competitions, or posting it to script-sharing sites.
 Remember, the competition is fierce, so make sure your story is the best it can be before you send it out into the world.

 Common Questions About Writing a Great Story

 What are the Steps to Write a Good Story?

 There is no single formula for writing a good story, but there are a few important elements that should always be considered.
 First, it is important to choose an engaging subject matter that will captivate the reader’s attention.
 Next, the story should have a strong narrative arc that builds tension and keeps the reader interested.
 Finally, the story should be populated with well-developed characters who feel real and relatable.

 What are the 7 Elements of a Story?